 Graffiti and wheat-paste art decorate the cinder-block wall; loud music — sometimes live, sometimes from Ben’s iPod — fills the DC air, and all the while around the edge of the bowl a dozen or so skateboarders of all ages and talent levels wait for their turn to drop in.

 This is the place where artists, musicians & skaters come to push themselves; to interact and thrive.
 Everyone seeking a way, finding their line physically, artistically, and emotionally through the same space.

-Skater Brewska at the Finding a Line bowl behind Union Market in DC.
+Ben Ashworth building the Finding A Line bowl behind Union Market in Washington DC.
+September 2016.

 Speed, grace, motion.
 Ben Ashworth skates right up against the coping.

 Local artist Anne Smith created one if the first art pieces at the bowl.
 Here she is applying wheat-paste to the cinderblock wall.

 Artist Anne Smith finishes up her wheat-paste art piece on the cinderblock wall at the Finding A Line skate bowl in DC.

 A student from Gallaudet University makes a hand print on large white canvas.

 Tony Smallwood photographs Max Hoffman’s self-tattooed leg.